Adding Wings to the Iron Horse

 Even Bing Crosby lamented the fate of railroads in his popular song, “Brother, Can You Spare a Dime?”

-“Wings to the Iron Horse,” the passenger line’s advertisement proclaimed in the 1930s.
-“Burlington pioneers again — the first diesel streamline train.”
+“Wings to the Iron Horse,” proclaimed a company advertisement in the 1930s.
+“Burlington pioneers again – the first diesel streamline train.”

 With the threat of war on the horizon, the U.S. Navy needed a lighter weight, more powerful diesel engine for its submarine fleet.
 General Motors joined the nationwide competition to develop a new diesel engine.